 AP and Honours Course Transition

-For all Honours or AP courses, the minimum requirements are a minimum subject grade of 80% and work habit of G. Please note that entry into Honours and Advanced Placement is a competitive process – some students may achieve the minimum standard but may not be accepted into the course due to space limitations.
+For all Honours or AP courses, the recommended requirements are work habit of G and a minimum subject grade of a B in Grade 8 and 9 courses, or a minimum of 80% in Grade 10, 11 and 12 courses.
+Please note that entry into Honours and Advanced Placement is a competitive process – some students may achieve the minimum standard but may not be accepted into the course due to space limitations.

 Advanced Placement courses have limited enrolment and first priority will be given to students who have completed the Grade 11 Honours.
 Students who have not taken Honours 11 classes will be considered for Advanced Placement on a space-availability basis.
 In such cases, students will be required to make up missed Grade 11 Honours level work.